interTwin-eu/xtclim/continuous_integration.md

 * Configured here with `.github/linters/mlc_config.json`
 * Useful to ensure documentation is clean and up to date

-## Why is This CI Workflow Effective?
+## Why is This CI Workflow Effective

 * Uses automatic linting and formatting (`ruff`)
 * Manual linting included for compatibility (`flake8`)